-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in thousands of Hong Kong dollars, unless otherwise stated)
+(Expressed in thousands of Hong Kong dollars, unless otherwise stated)

-- 4 Summary of significant accounting policies
+4 Material accounting policies

-- (a) Consolidated financial statements
+(a) Consolidated financial statements

-- (i) Subsidiaries
+(i) Subsidiaries

 Subsidiaries are all entities (including structured entities) over which the Group has control.
 The Group controls an entity when the Group has the power over the activities of the entity, and is exposed to, or has the rights to the variable returns from its involvement with the entity, and has the ability to affect those returns through its power over the activities of the entity.
 Subsidiaries are fully consolidated from the date on which control is transferred to the Group.
 They are deconsolidated from the date that control ceases.